iqdamn/SFMC4NET/README.md

 ## Getting Started

-This library will help you to retrieve and upsert data to a Date Extension in Salesforce Marketing Cloud.
+This library will help you to retrieve and upsert data to a Data Extension in Salesforce Marketing Cloud.

 ### Entity
 A data entity is required to store the rows coming from the Data Extension as well as to upsert rows to a DE.